-3.2 Likely Significant Effects
+3.4 Likely Significant Effects

-This AA Screening has been carried out before specific projects or developments of the Draft DEDP have been identified.
-However, given the likely provision for infrastructure construction and increased visitor numbers during operation, likely significant effects cannot be ruled out on one or more of the European sites as illustrated in Appendix A.
+This AA Screening has been carried out before specific projects or developments of the draft DEDP have been identified.
+However, given the likely provision for infrastructure including the construction, operation (maintenance/improvement) required to promote visitors to Wexford, likely significant effects cannot be ruled out on one or more of the European sites as illustrated in Appendix A.